 Phase two: Proposal

-We then request a 10-page proposal with a detailed description of your initiative.
+We then request a ten-page proposal (download the template) with a detailed description of your initiative.
 The document includes an activity-based budget, Gantt chart, log frame and a monitoring and evaluation (M&E) plan.
 The programme manager will provide feedback on your first draft, including input from the M&E team on your log frame.

 When you submit your final proposal, the head of programme and the programme manager will decide together whether to present it to our Investment Committee.
 They will mainly base their decision on the strategic fit of your proposal.
 Will it deliver on our programme KPIs?
 Will it help us meet our mission to bring about deep systemic change in the fashion industry?